statamic/docs/content/collections/docs/new-antlers-parser.md

 ### Tag Parameters

-Most Tags are configurable through the use Parameters.
-Each parameter accepts arguments, much like an HTML attribute.
-In following example, the [SVG Tag](/tags/svg) is accepting a filename and string of classes to apply while rendering an inline `<svg>`.
+Most Tags can be configured through the use of Parameters, which accepts arguments — much like an HTML attribute.
+In following example, the [SVG Tag](/tags/svg) is accepting a filename and string of classes to apply while rendering an inline `<svg>` element.

 ```
 {{ svg src="icons/hamburger" class="w-8 h-8" }}
 ```

-Tag Parameters are interpolated, which means you can include variables and other primitive forms of logic.
-The one caviat is that variables or Tags that return strings must use _{single braces}_, not double.
-This method lets you concatenate a string giving you the ability to assemble a string dynamically.
+Tag Parameters are **interpolated**, so you can include variables and primitive forms of logic, using _{single braces}_ instead of double.
+Avoid using tag _pairs_.

 ```
 {{ nav from="{segment_1}/{segment_2}" }}
 {{ collection:blog limit="{entry_limit} ??
 10" }}
 ```

-You can also use **dynamic binding** to pass the value of a variable via its name by prefixing the parameter with a colon:
+You can use **dynamic binding** to pass the value of any variable by prefixing the parameter with a colon and using the _name_ of the variable as your argument:

 ```
 {{ nav :from="segment_1" }}